An0n3m0us/DiscordRPBlender/README.md

 Now to set up `discordrpblender.py` and run it!
 (See chapter "Setting up discordrpblender.py" below)

 ##### Windows
+(Note: Need a better way than the current way of installation.
+Maybe a .bat script similar to the Linux script above)

-1. From this repository, download `Blender2.79-Windows32.zip` or `Blender2.79-Windows64.zip` depending on if your system is 32bit or 64bit.
+1. Check if your system is 32bit or 64bit.
 How to check:

 https://www.howtogeek.com/howto/21726/how-do-i-know-if-im-running-32-bit-or-64-bit-windows-answers/

+If it is 32bit, download: [Blender2.79-Windows32.zip](http://www.mediafire.com/file/x2pqmu8mq03szxw/Blender2.79-Windows32.zip/file)

+If it is 64bit, download: [Blender2.79-Windows64.zip](http://www.mediafire.com/file/5yku17tvdi1iyk2/Blender2.79-Windows64.zip/file)

 2. Extract to any directory you prefer.